CompNet/Orleans/README.md

 Detection of Social Capitalists
 ==============================

-This project contains some source code used for the paper "RÃ´le communautaire des capitalistes sociaux dans Twitter".
-It contains both C++ and R programs and scripts.
+This project contains some source code used for the paper "Rôle communautaire des capitalistes sociaux dans Twitter".
+It contains both C++ programs and R scripts.

 The C++ code was used to: